ginnox1/iCADdocs_online/SetupAndLicensingGuide/setupguide.md

 *Team Quanomic*

-# System Requirements
+## System Requirements
 iCAD and related software products have the following system requirements.
+These are the minimum recommended capcity specifications.

 - Operating System: Windows 10 or latter
 - Architecture: X64
 - Processor: Coire i7 or equivalent, or latter
 - RAM: 4GB or more
-- Screen: FHD (1020x1080)
+- Screen: FHD (1020x1080), two screens strongly recommended for using AutoCAD side by side.
 - AutoCAD: 2018 or latter

+> Notes: Using on i5 machines is possible, but performance is not guaranteed.

+> Notes: Using lower screen resolution is possible with additional setting to re-arrange the user interface area - especially for CanalNETWORK product.

-# Installation and setup guide
+## Installation and setup guide
 [Back to ToC](#table-of-contents)

 Make sure to obtain the correct and recent release of the installation file from your organizations IT dept, or from our website [here]().